Last updated: May 4, 2026

 Medicaid self-directed home care

 - What it is: This is the main national path for getting paid to care for a parent at home.
-Under self-directed Medicaid services, the older adult can often choose who provides care.
+The older adult may be able to choose a worker instead of using only an agency.

 - Who can get it: The parent must meet state Medicaid financial rules and be assessed as needing help with daily living.
 Family worker rules vary by state.

-- How it helps: It can pay for personal care hours at home and sometimes related supports under a home and community-based services program.
+- How it helps: It can pay for personal care hours at home.
+Some programs also cover related support through home and community-based services.

-- How to apply: Ask your state Medicaid office, managed care plan, or local aging office if the parent can use a self-directed or consumer-directed home-care option.
+- How to apply: Ask the state Medicaid office, managed care plan, or local aging office if the parent can use a self-directed or consumer-directed option.

 - What to gather: ID, Medicaid card, proof of income and assets, doctor information, medication list, and a written list of unsafe situations at home.